 This is when buyers should ask the hard questions, Friedland says.
 “Ask, ‘Is there something in the room that you are not showing me that would cause me to be unhappy?’”
 Have your agent check for signs of water damage, cracks in walls, or scratched floors, she says.
 Make sure your virtual showing includes the basement.

-She recommends having your agent shoot videos or photos from the same angle in a room as the images you have seen online, so you can compare how they’re different.
-“You need to see if what you are looking at digitally is the same as what is really there,” she says.
+She recommends having your agent shoot videos or photos from the same angle in a room as the images you've seen online, so you can compare how they’re different.
+“You need to see if what you are looking at digitally is the same as what's really there,” she says.

 Ask tough questions.
 Friedland has sold to people moving from another country who didn’t see the property till they took ownership.
 “As their agent, it’s my job to be their eyes on the ground and point out problems,” she says.

 Difanis says he points out the flaws when he’s doing the virtual showing and representing a buyer.
 “If there’s going to be a buzz kill item, I need to identify it and show it to buyers then,” he says.
 “I don’t want them to show up [at the walkthrough] and say, ‘That’s not what I saw.’”

 Virtual Home Staging -- Swap out Interior Design

 Decorating a home to showcase its best assets, or staging, has gone virtual, too.
 It falls into one of two types.
 One is totally digital.
 A photographer shoots photos of the house, edits any furniture out of the photos, and replaces it with digitally created images of furniture.
 It’s a digital representation of how the house could look – not how it does look.
 These images are then used for a virtual home tour or virtual showing.